mythaxis/mythaxis.github.io/content/issue-38/the-voice-of-mythaxis.md

 - Andrew Leon Hudson
 copyright: '© Andrew Leon Hudson 2024 All Rights Reserved'

-description: "As you may now be well aware, Mythaxis Magazine is now a platform for audio-format speculative fiction!
+description: "As you may now be well aware, Mythaxis Magazine has become a platform for audio-format speculative fiction!
 It's fair to say that there's one man we have to thank for that: Micah Hyatt, a past contributor to these pages with fiction, poetry, and experiments in generative art, so we lured him from the studio long enough to chat a little about himself, and the voice of Mythaxis."

 image: images/VoiceMythaxis10x6.jpg
 imageCopyright: "The title picture was created using Micah Hyatt's headshot and a Creative Commons image by [OpenClipart-Vectors](https://pixabay.com/vectors/audio-music-sfa-jazz-sound-wave-1293262/) - many thanks!"